test

 • To undertake and publish international quality research in the broad areas of peace, conflict, security and human rights.

-• To support creative approaches to the management and transformation of violent conflict.
+• To support creative transdisciplinary bapproaches to the understanding and transformation of violent conflict.

 • To build partnerships with policy and practitioner communities with a view to connecting theory and practice.

-CARC’s intellectual remit is intentionally broad and multi-disciplinary and while rooted primarily within politics and international relations, its theoretical and empirical interests extend beyond these formal boundaries.
-CARC has a long history of applying conflict research to real-world situations as well as setting new standards in professional mediation training currently leading the Mediation and Negotiation Program of the Organization of American States (OAS).
+CARC’s intellectual remit is intentionally broad and transdisciplinary.
+While originally rooted within politics and international relations, its theoretical and empirical interests have extended across the social sciences (physchology and economics) and beyond.
+Currently, CARC projects range from work in the humanities on forced migration and post-colonialism to collaborative work with mathematics and statistics for instance on estimating the sizes of diasporic groups in post-conflict societies.
+CARC has also a long history and presence in applying conflict research to real-world situations as well as setting new standards in professional mediation for instance currently serving the Mediation and Negotiation Program of the Organization of American States (OAS).
 CARC’s policy engagements are underpinned by research in the areas of constitutional design, the nature and evolution of mediation, critical approaches to the study of terrorism and political violence, as well as gender and human rights.
-Recent and past engagements of CARC in advising peace mediations include Northern Ireland, Cyprus, Bosnia, Sudan, Colombia, North Macedonia and most recently Ukraine).
+Recent and past engagements of CARC in advising peace mediations include Northern Ireland, Cyprus, Bosnia, Sudan, Colombia and North Macedonia.
+Following the Russian invansion of Ukraine, CARC academics have published analyses and peace proposals e.g. in International Affairs, the Toda Institute and the Conversation.